 - 2016 Organization of American Historians Book Awards

 Almost everyone can now read books on laptops, smartphones, and tablets.
 These are fairly unsatisfactory options because the reading experience is typically a disappointment.
 It's hard to recommend reading serious history books on a phone or tablet over a paper book.
 The Kindle Paperwhite most closely mimics paper books.
 It's easier to read for long periods of time than phones and tablets.
-While you cannot take notes in the book the way you can with a paper books, you can store an enormous number of books on the Paperwhite.
+While you cannot take notes in the book the way you can with a paper book, you can store an enormous number of books on the Paperwhite.

-In an ideal world, paper books are the best solution, but the Paperwhite is solid device for reading books and it's great for travel.
+In an ideal world, paper books are the best solution, but the Paperwhite is a solid device for reading books and it's great for travel.
 Amazon has Kindles that range in price from $79.99 to $249.99.
 The Paperwhite at $119.99 is a great deal.
 It has more than enough storage and a great screen.
 That makes it hard to recommend the more expensive models.

-Reading a great book while drinking coffee can a be a glorious experience.
+Reading a great book while drinking coffee can be a glorious experience.
 There are currently 1001 ways to make coffee, but if you like rich, strong coffee - get a French press.
 It consistently makes the best coffee.
-Admittedly, it takes slightly longer then popping a pouch or pod into a coffee machine because you have to boil some water and then let the coffee steep for 3 minutes.
+Admittedly, it takes slightly longer than popping a pouch or pod into a coffee machine because you have to boil some water and then let the coffee steep for 3 minutes.
 But these tasks require very little oversight and you can do them while you put your breakfast together.
 There are a ton of great French presses.
 This one has the benefit of both holding 3 cups of coffee and being relatively inexpensive.
 As long as your not a klutz, it will last forever.
 If you are clumsy, get a French press made out of stainless steel.
 Think of it as a klutz tax.
-You can also find great single serving French presses.
+You can also find great single-serving French presses.